saylordotorg/course_polsc432/Unit05.md

+---
+layout: default
+title: "POLSC432: Civil Liberties and Civil Rights"
+course_description: "An exploration of the evolving opinions and doctrines of the U.S. Supreme Court, with particular emphasis on the civil liberties and rights of individuals and groups.
+Examines specific case law, including post-September 11th detainees, the use of secret courts, same-sex marriage, immigration, and abortion."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Civil Liberties: Freedom of Religion** <span id="5"></span> *Much of the population of what would become the United States were people fleeing religious persecution.
 As a result, explicit measures